Immigrants disappear from US detainee tracking system after deportation flights

 On Feb.
 3, Caraballo went to an ICE office in Dallas office for one of his regular mandatory check-ins with agents handling his asylum request.

-He had been “apprehended and released” after crossing the southern U.S. border in October 2023, according to Department of Homeland Security documents provided by his wife, and told to report to the nearest ICE office once he arrived at his final U.S. destination.
+He was “apprehended and released” after illegally crossing the southern U.S. border in October 2023, according to Department of Homeland Security documents provided by his wife.
 The documents said he was a "member/active" of Tren de Aragua, but offered no evidence to support that.

 What gang member, his wife asked, would walk into a federal law enforcement office during a Trump administration crackdown that has left immigrants across the country terrified?